Evan-Tyo/Blog/content/overwatch-stadium-api/concept/index.md

 - Filter options to allow for filtering on characters, abilities, roles, etc.
 - Tables for visualization of data

+Considerations:
+- Character calculations for health, damage, ability power, etc.
+- Clean UI similar to the OW in game UI

 ---

 # Planning